ShivangiSingh17/Java-Jet/README.md

 :mag:To declare an array, define the variable type with square brackets.

 While working in array we may need to access the terms that are stored in that an array.We do that by referring to the `index number`.
-Arrays can store data in form of primitive data type or in form of an objects of a class.If it stores as primitive data type then data is stored at memory location or else as a heap segment.
+Arrays can store data in form of primitive data type or in form of an objects of a class.
+If it stores as primitive data type then data is stored at memory location or else as a heap segment.

 There are two types of array we learn about: